|

 Fonts

-B (bold) are mounted at font positions 1, 2, and 3, respectively.
+I (italic), and B (bold) are mounted at font positions 1, 2,

-one by invoking groff's fam request or using its -f command-line
+selected by invoking groff's fam request or using its -f command-

-explicitly empty argument may be specified with an empty pair of
+An explicitly empty argument may be specified with a pair of

 Macro names longer than two characters are GNU extensions; some